Yaoxiao1/CSAPP_labs/bomb/bomb/README_ch.md

     if(y==0x18) break;
 } while(true);
 // ---------------------------------------------------------
-// part3, from 0x6032d0 there is a linked list, so we need to print out the value of each node to next part b = *(p+0x20);  // 0x4011ab a = p+0x28;
+// part3, from 0x6032d0 there is an array, so we need to print out the value of each node to next part b = *(p+0x20);  // 0x4011ab a = p+0x28;
 y = p+0x50;